taylordusting/s15_Taylor_markdown/README.md

 ### Lists
 Lists are created in two ways: ordered, and unordered.
 ```
-An unordered list uses asterisks like this:
+An unordered list uses asterisks like this
 * I want to make
 * an unordered list
 * using asterisks

-An ordered list is created using numbers:
+An ordered list is created using numbers

-1. This list is
-2. an ordered list
+1. This is an ordered list
-3. because there are numbers
+2. because it uses
+3. numbers.
+  * There are also sub-lists
 ```
 An unordered list uses asterisks like this
 * I want to make